 The Romans also associated mint with lustfulness, and this ancient culture used mint as an aphrodisiac.
 What’s more, the goddess Venus wore mint in her crown; known as the Corona Veneris, statues of the goddess often feature her wearing a mint wreath on her head.

 Mint features in the Christian bible, as well.
 In the story of the Pharisees, tithes were paid with mint.

 Over the years, people used the strong aroma of mint to mask other, less pleasant scents.
 As such, the plant became associated with hospitality, cleanliness, and virtue.

 Suitable Gifting Occasions

 Today, mint has lost many of its associations with romantic love (and lust), so it’s a great choice to add scent and color to floral gifts for everyday giving, including birthdays and work.

 Mint adds a fresh aroma to bouquets, arrangements, and centerpieces, making it an interesting addition for special occasions.

-Mint adds fresh aroma and flavor to food and drinks, color and scent to the garden, and a number of health benefits.
-This easy-to-grow herb is a popular choice for the home garden and brings a colorful cultural history to each planting.
+Mint adds fresh aroma and flavor to food and drinks, color and scent to the garden, and several health benefits.
+This easy-to-grow herb is a popular choice for the home garden and brings a colorful cultural history and symbolic meaning to each planting.
 Add mint to any floral gift that needs an uplifting fragrance.

 Linsay is an American copywriter based in the Pacific Northwest with a background in academic writing and research.
 Linsay holds Master's degree in both Anthropology and Library and Information Sciences and has written for numerous national and international publications including USA Today, SFGATE, Hunker, and The Bump across an array of topics in the gardening, green living, and travel sectors.
 When she's not writing, you'll usually find Linsay reading, kayaking, sailing, snowboarding, or working in her garden.